1 The history and examination

 It is best if the history can be obtained from the child.
-However, in small children this is not possible and the history is usually given by the mother or someone else (the caregiver) who knows the child.
-Sometimes it is helpful to get the history from both the child and mother as each may emphasize different parts of the history.
+However, in small children this is not possible and the history is usually given by the parent/s, the caregiver or someone else who knows the child.
+Sometimes it is helpful to get the history from both the child and parent/s as each may emphasise different parts of the history.
 Some patients may need help to describe and explain their symptoms.
-Adolescents may wish to be seen without a parent present.
+Adolescents may wish to be seen without a parent/s or caregiver present.

 The history not only provides information about the present illness but can also give important details about the child’s past health, social and home environment.